MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 1. Consider replicating the Azure Spring Cloud deployment in another region for lower latency and higher reliability and fault tolerance.
 Use [Azure Traffic Manager](/azure/traffic-manager) to load balance among deployments or use [Azure Front Door](/azure/frontdoor) to add SSL offloading and Web Application Firewall with DDoS protection.

-1. If Geo-replication is not necessary, consider adding an [Azure Application Gateway](/azure/application-gateway) to add SSL offloading and Web Application Firewall with DDoS protection.
+1. If Geo-replication isn't necessary, consider adding an [Azure Application Gateway](/azure/application-gateway) to add SSL offloading and Web Application Firewall with DDoS protection.

 1. If your applications use legacy Spring Cloud Netflix components, consider replacing them with current alternatives: